willegan/getvero.github.io/_articles/transactional-email-campaigns.md

+---
+layout: articles
+title:  "What is a transactional campaign?"
+categories: Email design
+---

 #What is a transactional campaign?

 Transactional email campaigns are notifications that are are sent to customers when they trigger a specific event.
 These are usually emails such as password notifications, receipts or customer-to-customer updates.